digital-wellbeing/pws-data/README.md

 - Definitions
   - Commonly used terms and their definitions
 - Events
-  - 16 PWS game play events that triggered data to be sent to the database, and their descriptions
+  - PWS game play events that triggered data (variables) to be sent to the database, and their descriptions
 - Variables
   - Names of variables collected at one or more Events, and their descriptions
 - Events & Variables